 The student must also complete an application and all other requirements for Admission to Student Teaching.
 Prior to the professional semester, the student must take and pass the PRAXIS II licensure exam-both the appropriate section of the principles of Learning and Teaching, and particular specialty test(s) for the licensure area(s).

-Students returning from any of Adventist Colleges Abroad (ACA), after fulfilling studies in French, German, Italian, or Spanish languages must meet with Modern Languages faculty upon returning to Southern.
+Students returning from any of Adventist Colleges Abroad (ACA), after fulfilling studies in French, Spanish, German, or Italian languages must meet with Modern Languages faculty upon returning to Southern.
 This meeting is an assessment of the course work finished abroad, and advising of subsequent required course work towards a major offered at Southern.

 International Studies Majors

-ALL students majoring in International Studies with emphasis in French, German, Italian, or Spanish MUST take MDLG 490 and take the “Departmental Exit Examination” (DEE) prior to graduation.
-The exception to taking the DEE is if a student receives a B2, C1, or C2 in the Proficiency Language Exam taken while abroad in their ACA Program of Studies.
-Even if the student is exempt from the DEE, they must register for and complete MDLG 490 but would not be required to site for the DEE.
+ALL students majoring in International Studies with emphasis in French, German, Italian, or Spanish MUST take a “Departmental Exit Examination” (DEE) prior to graduation.
 This examination evaluates candidate’s writing, reading, speaking, and listening skills in the language of study.
-Students will earn a minimum grade of “B” (84-86) in this examination.
+Students will earn a minimum grade of “B” in this examination.
 Also, each student must take / (1+1) to maintain language proficiency in preparation for the DEE as well as career preparatory.
 To this end all students must also take MDLG 490 (1 hr) to prepare for such examination.

 French and Spanish Majors

-ALL French/Spanish majors who studied abroad for one (1) full academic year at any of our ACA locations (Argentina, France, or Spain), who took a Culture and Civilization course equivalent to 3 SH, a literature course also equivalent to 3 SH, upon returning to Southern will need to take three (3) upper division courses in their majors from the required course list, FREN 490 /SPAN 490 , and cognate courses, if necessary.
+ALL Spanish/French majors who studied abroad for one (1) full academic year at any of our ACA locations (Argentina, France, or Spain), who took a Culture and Civilization course equivalent to 3 SH, a literature course also equivalent to 3 SH, upon returning to Southern will need to take three (3) upper division courses in their majors from the required course list, SPAN 490 /FREN 490 , and cognate courses, if necessary.
 These courses MUST be taken at Southern.
 These students will earn a minimum grade of “C” (2.00) in all courses.

-If any French/Spanish major has not taken any of the courses mentioned above, they MUST take four (4) upper division courses from the Modern Languages Department at Southern, FREN 490 /SPAN 490 and cognate courses, if necessary.
+If any Spanish/French major has not taken any of the courses mentioned above, they MUST take four (4) upper division courses from the Modern Languages Department at Southern, SPAN 490 /FREN 490 and cognate courses, if necessary.
 These students will earn a minimum grade of “C” (2.00) in all courses.
-ALL FREN/SPAN majors MUST pass a written/oral “Major Comprehensive Examination” (MCE) during their last semester and prior to graduation.
+ALL SPAN/FREN majors MUST pass a written/oral “Major Comprehensive Examination” (MCE) during their last semester and prior to graduation.
 This examination evaluates candidate’s writing, reading, speaking, and listening skills in the language of study, and provides a platform for analysis and discussion of courses’ content in their respective majors.
-Students will earn a minimum grade of “B” (84-86) in this examination.
+Students will earn a minimum grade of “B-” in this examination.